Mr5717/DIC-Algorithm/README.md

-# DIC Algorithm
+ * DIC Algorithm
-Implementation of the Dynamic Itemset Counting algorithm using Python.
+This project implements the Dynamic Itemset Counting (DIC) algorithm using Python.

+ * Files
+- **main.py** : main script that runs the algorithm
+- **transactions.csv** : dataset used for testing